AlexzxelA/hello-world/README.md

 *`PROJECT_NAME` - name of environment variable that contains edgeClient hostname (pass <null> if you provided full hostname in first parameter)
 *`appExpress` - express object.
 If you don't need express in your application, pass <null>
 *`function(data,app){}` - callback, returned app - created http object
+***

-# Copy-paste example of creation of full-stack of credentials and running of https server with express support
+## Copy-paste examples of creation of full-stack of credentials and running of https server with express support
 ## Steps to take before you run below code:

 1. Create web page with your preferred software (like Keynote -> export HTML on Mac).